robinsonlabuzh/robinsonlabuzh.github.io/README.md

 ### Adding members

-The members of the group are listed in the people.Rmd file.
+The members of the group are listed in the `people.Rmd` file.
 To add a new member, you can copy an existing entry and simply change its content.
-Add the path to your picture in the img component, but make sure that the picture is less than 100KB.
-The compressed picture should be saved in img/thumbnails (see below for tips on image optimization).
-Under bio, you can add a description of your research and your university degree(s).
+Add the path to your picture in the `img` component, but make sure that the picture is less than 100KB.
+The compressed picture should be saved in `img/thumbnails` (see below for tips on image optimization).
+Under `bio`, you can add a description of your research and your university degree(s).
 If you want, you can also add links to your website, twitter or github accounts.
 Commit your changes to a new branch, submit a pull request and assign a reviewer (follow the explanations above on how to create a pull request).

 ### Adding news item